floesche/neuView/docs/user-guide.md

 For testing and batching purposes, you can define neuron type subsets in your `config.yaml`:

 > **Note**: Neuron type selection is done through CLI options (e.g., `--neuron-type`) rather than configuration files.
-The `neuron_types` configuration parameter is no longer supported.
 Use the command-line interface to specify which neuron types to process.
 ```yaml
 subsets:
   subset-medium: